netbrain/zwift/README.md

 - [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker) if you have nvidia proprietary driver
 - ATI, Intel and Nouveau drivers should work out of the box

+> :warning: **Podman Support 4.3 and Later.**: Podman before 4.3 does not support --userns=keep-id:uid=xxx,gid=xxx and will not start correctly, this impacts Ubuntu 22.04 and related builds such as PopOS 22.04.

 ## Install
 ```console
 sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/netbrain/zwift/master/bin/install.sh)"